 States may enforce Section 3 without any new or special federal legislation.
-As explained in detail in a recent report by Free Speech For People and Professor Gerard Magliocca of Indiana University Law School, states can enforce Section 3 without any new federal legislation-just as they regularly enforce other constitutional provisions and other sections of the Fourteenth Amendment itself.
+As explained in detail in a recent report by Free Speech For People and Professor Gerard Magliocca of Indiana University Law School, and likewise in a recent law review article by conservative originalist Professors William Baude and Michael Stokes Paulsen, states can enforce Section 3 without any new federal legislation-just as they regularly enforce other constitutional provisions and other sections of the Fourteenth Amendment itself.